waterlinked/docs/docs/dvl/faq.md

 3. **Thermal Shutdown**

-    - To protect the DVL from damage due to overheating, it may shut down automatically.
-This will result in a lost connection until it cools and restarts.
+    - If the DVL overheats it will shut down and drop the link until it cools and restarts.
+See [FAQ #9](#9-can-the-dvl-overheat) for details on thresholds and restarts.

 ---